-Despite their ability to provide and bill for services rendered in all of these areas, as well as serve as attending providers and recertify Medicare patients’ eligibility for hospice care, NPs are still unable to provide the initial certification of patients for hospice care.
-Instead, they must find a physician to certify eligibility at an additional cost.
-A language change or an expanded interpretation of the word “physician” is needed in Part A, Section 1814, of the Medicare law in order for hospice programs to accept initial certifications from NPs.
-Congress should enact legislation that will authorize hospice care programs to accept initial certification of eligibility orders from NPs for Medicare beneficiaries.
+NPs serve as attending providers and recertify Medicare patients’ eligibility for hospice care.
+However, they are still unable to provide the initial certification of patients for hospice care.
+Instead, they must find a physician to certify initial eligibility at an additional cost.
+A statutory change is needed to authorize NPs to perform the initial certification of hospice eligibility for a patient.
+AANP calls on Congress to pass legislation to authorize hospice care programs to accept initial certification of eligibility orders from NPs for Medicare beneficiaries.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.